 The Board recognises the importance of communication with all shareholders and is ready, where practicable, to discuss relevant matters with all shareholders.
 Inter alia, the Board uses the Annual General Meeting to communicate with shareholders and welcomes their constructive participation.
-Details of the Annual General Meeting to be held on 22nd, July, 2013 can be found in the Notice of Meeting on pages 50 and 51.
+Details of the Annual General Meeting to be held on 16th, July, 2014 can be found in the Notice of Meeting on page 50.